rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  Bitcoin will reveal the true price of money itself, as well as the true price of food during a depression.
-Bitcoin offers only truth, the rest -- as always -- is up to us.
+Bitcoin offers truth, the rest -- as always -- is up to us.